Can Your Credit Card Help With Coronavirus Travel Cancellations?

 In that case, even if you want to cancel or change upcoming travel plans as a precaution, your credit card benefits won’t be much help to recover any lost costs or fees.

 How Credit Card Issuers are Helping With Coronavirus-Disrupted Travel

 The Balance reached out to a number of banks that offer travel rewards credit cards to see what they are doing to help cardholders with travel disruptions resulting from COVID-19, if anything.
-Information about what we have learned so far is below.
+Here’s what we learned:

 For information about credit card payment and fee relief, please see our article on what card companies are doing to help consumers struggling due to the COVID-19 outbreak.